xarray-contrib/xarray-simlab/doc/run_parallel.rst

 Single-model parallelism
 ------------------------

-This mode runs each process in a model in parallel.
+This mode runs the processes in a model in parallel.

-A :class:`~xsimlab.Model` object can be viewed as a Directed Acyclic Graph (DAG) built from a collection of processes (i.e., process-decorated classes).
-At each simulation stage, a task graph is built from this graph, which is then executed by one of the schedulers available in Dask.
+A :class:`~xsimlab.Model` object can be viewed as a Directed Acyclic Graph (DAG) built from a collection of processes (i.e., process-decorated classes) as nodes and their inter-dependencies as directed edges.
+At each simulation stage, a task graph is built from this DAG, which is then executed by one of the schedulers available in Dask.

 To activate this parallel mode, simply set ``parallel=True`` when calling :func:`xarray.Dataset.xsimlab.run`: